-Council applied AASB 2015-7 Amendments to Australian Accounting Standards - Fair Value Disclosures of Not-for-Profit Public Sector Entities for the first time this year.
-The retrospective application of AASB 2015-7 has exempted Council from the disclosure of quantitative information and sensitivity analysis for valuations categorised within Level 3 of the fair values hierarchy.
+This year Council has applied AASB 2016-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 107 for the first time.
+As a result Council has disclosed more information to explain changes in liabilities arising from financing activities ('debt reconciliation').
+This information is presented in Note 22.
 Council has not applied any Australian Accounting Standards and Interpretations that have been issued but are not yet effective.
 Generally Council applies Standards and Interpretations in accordance with their respective commencement dates.

-Note 1.D Adoption of new and revised Accounting Standards (continued)
+Note 1.E Adoption of new and revised Accounting Standards (continued)